 Older adults are at higher risk for injuries and

 fractures because they lose muscle mass and bone strength (osteopenia) as they age.
 They also have more problems

-with vision and balance, which increases their risk for accidental
+with vision and balance, which increases their risk of

 Most minor injuries will heal on their own, and home